 Revelation 21:5 – And the One sitting on the throne said, “Look, I am making everything new!”
 And then He said to me, “Write this down, for what I tell you is trustworthy and true.”

 Y’all, if the Bible isn’t enough to convince us of who God is, then there isn’t anything I’m going to be able to say that will.
-We have to choose either to believe it, or reject it.
+Can I trust God?
+Yes.
+For sure.
+He is trustworthy and true.
+But we each have to choose for ourselves either to believe it, or reject it.

 Why did God let you blindly believe lies for a lot of years without revealing the truth to you?
 Well, I don’t know.
 I’m not God.
 But I can tell you, it might not have been all Him.
 My own story included a whole lot of burying my head in the sand when He was TRYING to show me truth.